impredicative/podgenai/README.md

 ### Application usage
 * To show help, run `python -m podgenai -h`.
 * To run for a specified topic, use `python -m podgenai "My favorite topic"`.
 If a topic is not specified, you will interactively be prompted for it.
+* To specify a preexisting output directory path, use `python -m podgenai -t "My favorite topic" -p "/my/preexisting/dir"`.
-* To specify an explicit output file path, use `python -m podgenai -t "My favorite topic" -p "~/something.mp3"`.
+* To specify an output file path, use `python -m podgenai -t "My favorite topic" -p "~/something.mp3"`.

 ### Library usage
 The `generate_podcast` function can be called.
 If successful, the output path is returned.
 If failed for a common reason, `None` is returned, and a relevant error is printed.
 As such, the return value must be checked.
 This section is subject to change as per Python best practices.